2mol/juricho.me/content/breakcore.md

 ## finally

 Despite being such a weird niche genre, there is still an absurd amount of musicians to check out.
 Don't give me grief for not including Aphex Twin, Squarepusher, Enduser, Bong Ra, Sabrepulse, Dev/Null, Xanopticon, Goreshit, Nasenbluten, Hecate, Datach'i, cpxn, Stazma the Junglechrist, DJ Donna Summer, The Teknoist, Spongebob Squarewave, Rotator, Kettel, or anyone else you're super into.

----

-> Nerves of Time is the love letter to the chaos of your overloaded mind.
-Like all the contradictions held in your ape-evolved psyche, opposites are made to coexist.
-It is both melancholic and funny, melodic calm is meshed with the frenetic energy of the synthesizer's roar, overloading your senses while a drum is manipulated with surgical precision to deliver the infinitely nested fractal of the breakbeat.

-> A moment of harmony cools off your overheating neurons, before otherworldly noises hit you again with the momentum of a speeding freight train.
-You are a child playing at the beach in the sun, when a wave washes you away with the force of an ocean, sweeping you into a weightless trance and submerging you fully within its bottomless medium.

-> The prerequisite for subverting all conventions of tone and rhythm is a firm grasp of their rules in the first place.
-The craftsmen of this musical rebirth affectionately cite a hundred genres, yet imitate none of them.
-The familiar parts build expectations in your pavlovian brain that are then mercilessly subverted.
-At any moment, the main theme might disintegrate into a hectic flurry of sounds, with skillfully constructed cycles of tension-release throwing you around like a cat playing with its prey.

-> Several layers below, the ominous hum of drones and basslines provides an constant foundation of energy.
-Like cosmic background radiation it is the backdrop against which you witness stars collapsing in on themselves, releasing all their energy in one last blaze of glory.
-Enjoy the wild ride before the inevitable heat death of your universe.